earthlab/earthlab.github.io/_posts/courses/earth-analytics/07-multispectral-remote-sensing/class-lessons/2017-02-22-spectral06-landsat-tifs-in-R.md

 library(raster)
 library(rgdal)
 library(rgeos)

 # turn off factors
 options(stringsAsFactors = FALSE)
 ```

 If you look at the Landsat directory for the week_07 data, you will see that
-each of the individual bands is stored individually as a geotiff rather than
+each of the individual bands is stored individually as a GeoTIFF rather than
 being stored as a stacked or layered, multi-band raster.

 Why would they store the data this way?